-Erected 1963 by Kentucky Historical Society - Kentucky Department of Highways.
-(Marker Number 638.)
+Erected 1964 by Kentucky Historical Society and Kentucky Department of Highways.
+(Marker Number 792.)

-Topics.
-This historical marker is listed in this topic list: War, US Civil.
-A significant historical date for this entry is June 18, 1862.
+Topics and series.
+This historical marker is listed in this topic list: Political Subdivisions.
+In addition, it is included in the Kentucky Historical Society series list.
+A significant historical year for this entry is 1829.

 Location.
-37° 34.277′ N, 83° 42.383′ W. Marker has been damaged.
-Marker is in Beattyville, Kentucky, in Lee County.
-Marker is at the intersection of Broadway (Kentucky Route 11) and Main St (Kentucky Route 52), on the right when traveling north on Broadway.
+37° 34.409′ N, 83° 42.621′ W. Marker is in Beattyville, Kentucky, in Lee County.
+Marker is at the intersection of Main Street and Walnut Street, on the right when traveling west on Main Street.
+Located on the lawn of the Lee County Courthouse.
 Touch for map.
-Marker is at or near this postal address: 16 Main St, Beattyville KY 41311, United States of America.
+Marker is in this post office area: Beattyville KY 41311, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured Kentucky River Forms Here (about 500 feet away, measured in a direct line); Lee County War Memorial (approx. 0.2 miles away); Lee County Veterans Wall (approx. 0.2 miles away); A Masterful Retreat (approx. ¼ mile away); Company A of the 7th Ky Infantry Regiment (approx. 3½ miles away); Birthplace of Earle B. Combs (approx. 5.2 miles away); Boone’s Station (approx. 7 miles away); Owsley County Veterans Memorial (approx. 7 miles away).
 Touch for a list and map of all markers in Beattyville.